 The Columbus Chapter Scholarship Award, established in 1976, was originally a $500 award.
 In the 1980’s when the ASIS Foundation began to match chapter scholarship awards the amount grew to $1,000.
-In 1990 with the establishment of the Columbus Chapter Scholarship Endowment the amount grew to $1,500.
-Current funding for the award comes equally from current chapter funds, matching funds from the ASIS Foundation, Inc., and from the endowment fund.
+In 1990 with the establishment of the Columbus Chapter Scholarship Endowment the amount grew up to $3,000.
+Funding for the award comes chapter funds, matching funds from the ASIS Foundation, Inc., and from the endowment fund.
 The award is made annually to a student selected by the Scholarship Committee of the chapter.

 The Columbus Chapter Scholarship Endowment Fund